 1. Race down the ice slides at ICE! at Gaylord Palms

-ICE! is back at Gaylord Palms featuring a new Christmas Around the World theme for the season.
+ICE! is back at Gaylord Palms featuring a new theme for the season: A Christmas Story!
 This festive display features over two million pounds of ice sculptures, hand-carved by artisans from Harbin, China, home to the world’s largest ice and snow sculpture festival.
-As you wander through the display (kept at a chilly 9 degrees) celebrating holiday traditions all over the world, stop for a slide down one of five ice slides.
-Tickets are $28.99 per person online in advance, and Florida Residents can save $4 with code FLR17.
-You can also race down the snow tubing lanes for an additional $19.99 per person (unlimited).
-The parking fee is $22.
+As you wander through the display (kept at a chilly 9 degrees) depicting scenes from the iconic Christmas film, stop for a slide down one of multiple ice slides.
+Tickets are $28.99 per person online in advance, and Florida Residents can save $3 with code FLR18.
+You can also race down the snow tubing lanes for an additional $18.99 per person (unlimited).

 2. Marvel at the Lake Eola Wonderland Christmas Tree Show